As of today, I’m 22 weeks pregnant with our baby boy! In this post, I wanted to share everything that I experienced during my first trimester.

 Here’s what helped me deal with nausea during the first trimester:

-Ginger is known for soothing the stomach and relaxing the body. & peppermint tea is fantastic for boosting your immune system and relieving stress.
+Ginger is known for soothing the stomach and relaxing the body.
+And peppermint tea is fantastic for boosting your immune system and relieving stress.

 Drink lots of water.